Floppy disk variants: 3-inch "MCD-1 Micro Cassette"

 A magnetic disk in a hard plastic shell was invented by Marcell Jánosi, who was working at the Hungarian Budapest Radio Technology Factory (Budapesti Rádiótechnikai Gyár, BRG), in 1973.
 In 1982, such a product, the 3-inch MCD-1 was announced internationally and Jack Tramiel showed interest in using the technology in his Commodore computers, but negotiations fell through.
-Versions of the floppy drive was released in minimal quantity for the ZX Spectrum and Commodore 64, and some computers made in East Germany were also equipped with one.
+Versions of the floppy drive were released in minimal quantity for the ZX Spectrum and Commodore 64, and some computers made in East Germany were also equipped with one.
 The floppies are single sided and can hold up to 149 KB of data when MFM formatted.
 The drives were compatible with contemporary floppy controllers.
 Production was very limited in the early 1980s due to manufacturing problems and the product was abandoned by 1984 after the industry adopted a standard 3.5 inch format.

 3-inch "Compact Floppy Disk" / "CF-2" format

 The 3-inch "Compact Floppy Disk" or "CF-2" was an intended rival to Sony's 3.5" floppy system introduced by a consortium of manufacturers led by Matsushita.
 Hitachi was a manufacturer of 3-inch disk drives, and stated in advertisements, "It's clear that the 3" floppy will become the new standard."

 The format was widely used by Amstrad in their CPC and PCW computers, and (after Amstrad took over manufacture of the line) the Sinclair ZX Spectrum +3.
-It was also adopted by some other manufacturers/systems such as Sega, the Tatung Einstein, and Timex of Portugal in the FDD and FDD-3000 disk drives.
+It was also adopted by some first-party manufacturers/systems such as Sega, Yamaha, the Oric, the Tatung Einstein, and Timex of Portugal in the FDD and FDD-3000 disk drives and a number of third-party vendors such as Amdek, AMS, and Cumana who provided drives for use with the Apple II, Atari 8-bit computers, BBC Micro, and TRS-80 Color Computer.
 Despite this, the format was not a major success.

 Three-inch diskettes bear much similarity to the 3 1/2-inch size, but with some unique features.
 One example is the more elongated plastic casing, taller than a 3 1/2-inch disk, but less wide and thicker (i.e. with increased depth).
 The actual 3-inch magnetic-coated disk occupies less than 50% of the space inside the casing, the rest being used by the complex protection and sealing mechanisms implemented on the disks, which thus are largely responsible for the thickness, length, and relatively high costs of the disks.
 On the early Amstrad machines (the CPC line and the PCW 8256), the disks are typically flipped over to change the side (acting like 2 separate single-sided disks, comparable to the "flippy disks" of 5 1/4-inch media) as opposed to being contiguously double-sided.
 Double-sided mechanisms were introduced on the later PCW 8512 and PCW 9512, thus removing the need to remove, flip, and then reinsert the disk.